buschtoens/ember-render-helpers/CONTRIBUTING.md

     GITHUB_TOKEN=<YOUR_PERSONAL_ACCESS_TOKEN> pnpm release:changelog
     ```

-1. The workspace root's version (e.g. `0.1.3`) is more of an identifier than a (semantic) version.
+    The `release:changelog` script also updated the workspace root's version (by following the highest version formula).
 We will use it to name the tag that will be published.

-    In the root `package.json`, update the version following the "highest-version" formula:

     ```
+    # Highest version formula
     workspace root version = max(
       max(all package versions),
       workspace root version + 0.0.1,
     );
     ```

 1. [Create a tag](https://github.com/buschtoens/ember-render-helpers/releases/new) and provide release notes.
-The tag name should match the workspace root's version.
+The tag name should match the package version, prefixed by the letter `v`.
+For example, `v1.0.0`.

 1. Publish the packages.

     ```sh
     # From the workspace root
-    pnpm release:publish
+    pnpm release:package
     ```

 </details>